 L64 PNP 408 Psychology of Language

-This course surveys current research and theory in psycholinguistics, covering the biological bases, cognitive bases and learning of language.
+This course surveys current research and theory in psycholinguistics, covering the biological bases, cognitive bases, and learning of language.
 We consider studies of normal children and adults, the performance of individuals with various types of language disorders, and computer simulations of language processes.
-Topics range from the perception and production of speech sounds to the management of conversations.
-Each student carries out an original research project on some aspect of psycholinguistics.
-Prerequisites: Ling 170D and Psych 100B.
+Topics range from the perception and production of speech sounds to the managment of conversations.
+Each student will carry out an original research project on some aspect of psycholinguistics.
+Prereq: Ling 170D and Psych 100B

 Same as L33 Psych 433